gitoldi/PSModule-Base/README.md

 PSModule-Personal
 ================
-PSModule-Personal is the first attempt to setup and use a module.
+PSModule-Personal is my first attempt to setup and use a module and keep track of using GitHub.
 The module consists of a set of functions.

+Thoughts:
+* Maybe I'll be using the build structure which is proposed by the '[ ModuleBuilder ]( https://github.com/PoshCode/ModuleBuilder )' setup.

 Import module
 -------------